boigs/bifrost/README.md

 ### Entrypoint

-Using nginx's default configuration, which includes all the `*.conf` files found the `conf.d` folder, the entrypoint of this service is `app.conf`, which itself includes other files to maintain a hierarchical and pseudo-modularized structure.
+Using nginx's default configuration, which includes all the `*.conf` files found in the `conf.d` folder, the entrypoint of this service is `app.conf`, which itself includes other files to maintain a hierarchical and pseudo-modularized structure.

 ### API Gateway